 Rhode Islanders have never been afraid to go their own way — the state was one of just two that never ratified the 18th Amendment, which established Prohibition.

-The state has exercised that independent streak again in 2018, passing legislation that will preserve personal exemptions at the state level, despite the suspension of federal-level personal exemptions through the Tax Cuts and Jobs Act of 2017.
+The state exercised that independent streak again, passing legislation in 2018 that preserves personal exemptions at the state level, despite the suspension of federal-level personal exemptions through the Tax Cuts and Jobs Act of 2017.

 Before you file your Rhode Island state tax return, it’s important to know when your return and payment are due, and what options you have to reduce how much you owe.
 Here’s a basic breakdown of the Rhode Island state tax return to help you get started.